discord-jda/JDA-Website/docs/introduction/migration-v4-v5.md

 The old `sendFile(...)`/`replyFile(...)` overloads available on `MessageChannel` and interactions has been replaced by a single `sendFiles(...)` method.
 This new method accepts the `FileUpload` type, which also supports file descriptions (alt text) via `setDescription(...)`.
 For example, old code such as `sendFile(data, name, AttachmentOption.SPOILER)` is replaced with `sendFiles(FileUpload.fromData(data, name).asSpoiler())`.

 Due to changes in the Discord API v10, you can no longer add files to messages without replacing all existing attachments.
 We could previously support methods such as `MessageAction#addFile` for editing messages, which is no longer possible in API v10.
-Instead you **must** replace the entire list of attachments, using `MessageEditAction#setAttachments`.
+Instead, you **must** replace the entire list of attachments, using `MessageEditAction#setAttachments`.
 Here is an example:

 ```java
 // Here "message" is an instance of the Message interface